Skyline Foundation

 • "Our definition of effectiveness is if we are effectively supporting the grantees, because they're the ones holding the strategy and vision."

-• "What drew me to the Skyline Foundation is how the board has a common orientation to the one we had at Libra, where they're centered around the expertise and leadership of grantee partners."
+• "What drew me to the Skyline Foundation is how the board has a common orientation to the one we had at Libra, where they're centred around the expertise and leadership of grantee partners."

 Angela Filo on their values: